A Unified Theory of Diversity in Ensemble Learning: Problem Statement: What is Ensemble Diversity?

-Given the success of ensembles, there have been many attempts to explain {\em why} they work, in terms of the diversity. \citet[p.
-249]{Goodfellow-et-al-2016} wrote {\em ``The reason that model averaging works is that different models will usually not make all the same errors on the test set''}.
-While this is true, statements like this are not the formal treatment we desire.

-\paragraph{What are we looking for?} A theory of ensemble diversity would ideally have three key ingredients:

-\begin{enumerate} \item a definition of diversity as a measure of disagreement between the ensemble members, {\em independently of the target variable}; \item this measure should have a clear relation to the overall ensemble error; and, \item the theory should have a clear relation to previously established results, and expand our understanding in other learning scenarios. \end{enumerate} The first point ensures that diversity can be discussed solely as a property of the ensemble, a phenomenon in its own right.
-The second point ensures we can interpret what effect the diversity has on our ultimate objective: reducing the ensemble error.
-The third point relates to the only known scenario where this can be considered a ``solved'' problem: regression using squared loss, with an arithmetic mean ensemble.
-We now review this.\\
+\paragraph{What are we looking for?} A theory of diversity would ideally have three key ingredients: \begin{enumerate} \item a definition of diversity as a measure of disagreement between the ensemble members; \item this measure should have a clear relation to the overall ensemble error; and, \item the theory should have a clear relation to previously established results, and expand our understanding to a wider range of learning scenarios. \end{enumerate} The first point concerns the definition of diversity itself.
+An interesting question is whether the measure is a function solely of the ensemble member outputs, or whether it can involve the label distribution as well. \citet{kuncheva2014} refers to measures that rely on the true label as `oracle' diversity measures. {\em Both outcomes would be an interesting scientific conclusion}: the label-independent case showing that diversity is solely a function of the ensemble itself, and the label-dependent case showing that it is a class-conditional phenomenon.

+The second point ensures we can interpret what effect diversity has on our ultimate objective: reducing the ensemble error.
+The third point ensures that the new theory contributes to knowledge, in the sense that it expands the depth/breadth of our understanding.
+This also relates to the only known scenario where the challenge of defining diversity might be considered a ``solved'' problem: regression using squared loss, with an arithmetic mean ensemble.
+We now review this.

-\paragraph{Known results for regression ensembles:} \citet{Krogh1994Neural} showed that, for an arithmetic mean combiner, using squared loss, the ensemble loss {\em is guaranteed to be less than or equal to the average individual loss}.
-Given a target $y\in\mathbb{R}$, a member prediction $q_i({\bf x})$, and an ensemble $\bar{q}({\bf x})=\frac{1}{M}\sum_{i=1}^M q_i({\bf x})$, we have,
+\paragraph{Known results for regression ensembles:} \citet{Krogh1994Neural} showed that, for an arithmetic mean combiner, using squared loss, the ensemble loss {\em is guaranteed to be less than or equal to the average individual loss}. \begin{theorem}[Ambiguity decomposition, Krogh \& Vedelsby, 1994] Given a label $y\in\mathbb{R}$, a member prediction $q_i({\bf x})$, and an ensemble $\bar{q}({\bf x})=\averagei q_i({\bf x})$, we have,